Skip to product information

 Width: 14.0cm Depth: 13.2cm Height: 10.6cm

-1. Carbonized landscape hidden in a scarlet veil
+1. Carbonized Landscape Hiding in a Scarlet Veil

-The red that covers the exterior walls is a color that was achieved by first firing the iron-rich Tanba clay to a dark brown through strong reduction, and then turning it into an oxidizing atmosphere towards the end.
-The remaining ink black from the reduction process appears like a gradation from the base to the slope, creating a scene that looks as if it were covered in patches of soot rising from the embers.
-This gradation of red and black condenses the drama of the temperature difference and oxidation-reduction created by the flames, and it seems to send a quiet heat into your heart every time you look at it.
+The red that covers the exterior walls is a color achieved by first firing iron-rich Tanba clay to a dark brown through strong reduction, and then shifting to an oxidizing atmosphere in the final stages.
+From the base to the slope, the remaining ink-black color from the reduction process appears like a gradation, creating a scene that looks like patches of soot rising from the embers.
+This gradation of red and black condenses the temperature difference and drama of oxidation and reduction created by the flames, and it seems to send a quiet warmth into your heart every time you look at it.

 2. The wavy rim - a design reminiscent of the unevenness of lava

-The rim is gently wavy all the way around, with large dents and thinly carved away areas here and there.
-This natural undulation is caused by pushing the clay back with the fingers after shaping it on the potter's wheel, and combined with the rough outer surface, it evokes the ridges of a lava dome carved by wind and fire.
-The feel on the mouth changes depending on where your lips place it, adding a subtle sense of playfulness to your tea ceremony movements.
+The rim is gently wavy all the way around, with large indentations and thinly shaved areas mixed in here and there.
+This natural undulation is the result of pushing the clay back with the fingers after shaping it on the potter's wheel, and combined with the rough outer surface, it evokes the ridges of a lava dome carved by wind and fire.
+The feel in the mouth changes depending on where the lip rests, adding a subtle playfulness to the tea ceremony.

 3. The wonderful texture created by the coarse soil

-Tanba rough clay contains many feldspar particles and fine iron ore particles, and these particles are clearly visible even after firing.
-Fine iron specks and white quartz grains sparkle like stardust on the scarlet surface, and the shadows flicker depending on how the light hits it, creating a deep, three-dimensional effect despite the single color.
-When you pick it up, it has a rough texture, giving you the tangible feeling of touching "clay" with your fingertips.
+The rough clay from Tanba contains many feldspar grains and tiny particles of iron ore, and these particles remain clearly visible even after firing.
+The tiny iron flecks and white quartz grains sparkle like stardust on the scarlet surface, and the shadows shift depending on how the light hits them, creating a deep, three-dimensional effect despite the single color.
+When you pick it up, it has a rough texture, giving you the tangible feeling of touching clay with your fingertips.

-4. The light of the carbonized glaze boiling up from within
+4. The light of the carbonized glaze rising from within

-A semi-glossy crimson color spreads from the inside to the inside wall, creating a contrast with the matte red of the outside wall.
-The iron that turns into a glaze during firing takes on a vitreous quality, and where it accumulates thinly it gives off a dull metallic shine.
-When matcha is poured into the pot, the three colors of green, red, and black intertwine within the pot, creating a fantastical scene, as if a single drop of the universe were trapped in the palm of your hand.
+A semi-glossy crimson color spreads from the inside to the inner wall, creating a contrast with the matte red of the outer wall.
+The iron that turns into a glaze during firing takes on a glassy quality, and thin areas that have accumulated give off a dull metallic glow.
+When matcha is poured into the vessel, the three colors of green, red, and black intertwine, creating a fantastical scene that makes it seem as if a single drop of the universe is held in the palm of your hand.

-The body is cut rather thinly and fired densely at high temperatures, making it surprisingly lightweight.
-The inside is hemispherical, so it does not interfere with the movement of the tea whisk, and is versatile enough to be used for both thin and thick tea.
-The foot is cut low, and the reddish brown color of the base material remaining around the base lowers the center of gravity of the entire vessel while ensuring stability on the table.
+The body is slightly thinly milled and precisely fired at high temperatures, resulting in a surprisingly light weight.
+The inside is hemispherical, so it does not interfere with the movement of the tea whisk, making it versatile enough to be used for both thin and thick tea.
+The foot is cut low, and the reddish-brown base remaining around the base lowers the center of gravity of the entire vessel while ensuring stability on the table.

-6. The coexistence of wabi-sabi and the brilliance of fire
+6. The coexistence of wabi-sabi and the brilliance of flames

 In wabi-cha tea, tranquility and simplicity are valued, but this piece, while clad in a strong scarlet color, suppresses excessive gaudiness with the roughness of the earth and the black of the ash, allowing wabi-sabi and vitality to coexist in an exquisite balance.
-Nishihata Tadashi says, "The red of Tamba is the color that resides on the border between fire and earth," and by making the most of the scarlet color drawn by nature and avoiding artificial decoration as much as possible, he has sealed the energy of earth and fire itself into the vessel.
+Nishibata Tadashi says, "The red of Tamba is a color that dwells on the boundary between fire and earth," and by making the most of the scarlet color depicted by nature and avoiding artificial decoration as much as possible, he has sealed the energy of earth and fire itself into the vessel.

 7. Variations of red woven by the years

-The matte scarlet exterior absorbs the oils from your hands over the years of use, gradually acquiring a moist luster.
-The remaining ink black from reduction turns softer and browner, and the semi-gloss of the interior mixes with tea stains and changes to a dull metallic shine.
-Because it has no crazing, the passage of time is slower, but its great charm is that it will quietly mature in harmony with the owner's lifestyle, growing into a one-of-a-kind landscape.
+The matte scarlet exterior absorbs the oils from hands over many years of use, gradually acquiring a moist luster.
+The remaining ink-black color from reduction turns softer and browner, while the semi-gloss interior mixes with tea stains and takes on a dull metallic sheen.
+Because it has no crazing, the passage of time is slower, but its greatest appeal lies in the fact that it will quietly mature in harmony with the owner's lifestyle, developing into a one-of-a-kind landscape.

-The breath of the embers turns the red of this Tanba red tea bowl, revealing the rough surface of the Tanba earth.
-When held in the palm of your hand, it conveys a quiet yet certain heat and rustic charm, adding a memory of the flames to the once-in-a-lifetime experience of the tea ceremony.
-We hope you will treasure it for a long time and enjoy the color of the red as it breathes and deepens over the years.
+The breath of the embers turns this Tanba Red Tea Bowl crimson, revealing the rough surface of the Tanba earth.
+When held in the palm of your hand, it conveys a quiet yet certain heat and rustic charm, adding a touch of flame to the once-in-a-lifetime experience of the tea ceremony.
+We hope you will treasure it for a long time and enjoy the color that deepens over time as the red breathes.

 View full details